oniyukii/anxiety/scenes/act1.md

 `bb({mouth:"small", eyes:"fear"});`

 {{if _.whitebread}}
-b: o ancora peggio...
-PANE BIANCO
+b: o peggio...
+PANE BIANCO!
 {{/if}}

 {{if _.whitebread}}